Skip to main content

 Your Initial Claim Was Denied

-Getting denied on your first try is incredibly common — about 30% of initial claims get rejected.
+Getting denied on your first try is incredibly common — many initial claims are denied or only partially granted.
 But here's the thing: a denial doesn't mean you don't have a valid claim.
 It often means the VA didn't have enough evidence or the right kind of evidence to connect your condition to your military service.
+Under 38 CFR § 3.102, when the positive and negative evidence is approximately balanced, doubt is supposed to be resolved in the veteran's favor — but this standard doesn't always get applied correctly without someone advocating for you.

 A VA-accredited attorney knows exactly what the VA is looking for and can help you gather the missing pieces.
 They understand the medical and legal requirements that trip up most veterans filing on their own.